This page defines the RFP-Liability billing process.

 The Payment Request will be created and you can review it prior to sending it to your customer.

-Note: Please do not make adjustments to the RFP.
-Any changes made here affect the billing amounts on the sales order and will make reporting inaccurate for this sales order.
-Any changes should be made by deleting the invoice and then recreating the invoice from the sales order itself, or by creating a change order to be invoiced separately.
+Note: You cannot make adjustments to the RFP.
+To make a change to an RFP invoice, first, delete the original invoice and then recreating it from the sales order itself, or by creating a change order to be invoiced separately.

 Alternately, you can use the Total Balance Invoice button to create a single RFP invoice displaying all of the unbilled progress and change order lines.
 This is typically done at the end of a project so that you can capture any remaining payment requests.